sine2pi/Maxfactor/README.md

 The optimizer makes practical engineering tradeoffs that work well empirically for speech recognition models.
 Its particular combination of approaches addresses practical challenges in training large speech and multimodal llms.

-Why another optimizer?
-The architecture will serve as the foundation for the experimental Frequency-Adaptive Momentum (FAM) approach, which aims to leverage the inherent frequency structure of speech data in the optimization process itself.
-Each characteristic was selected based on empirical evidence indicating that they work well for ASR/NLP models and datasets.
+Why a new optimizer?
+The proposed architecture forms the basis for the innovative Frequency-Adaptive Momentum (FAM) approach, which seeks to harness the natural frequency structure of speech data within the optimization process.
+Each attribute has been chosen based on empirical evidence demonstrating their effectiveness for ASR (Automatic Speech Recognition) and NLP (Natural Language Processing) models and datasets.
+As our test data grows to encompass datasets and models that better reflect our target group, we expect it to significantly outperform other optimizers in its domain.

 #### MaxFactor Family Tree